R-Anurag/Flappy-Bird-Game/README.md

 #### Welcome to the Flappy Bird Game repository!
 Get ready to flap those wings and dodge those pipes. 🌟🦜
 ### For those who say just show it already, [see the game hosted on github pages](https://r-anurag.github.io/flappyBirdGame/)
 ### **You should be aware:-**
-- *First Flight* (First time loading the game): When you launch our nest-fresh Flappy Bird game for the very first time, it’s like a baby bird stretching its wings. 🐣 The game files flutter in, feathers ruffled, and take their sweet time settling down.
+- *First Flight* (First time loading the game): When you launch our nest-fresh Flappy Bird game for the very first time, it is like a baby bird stretching its wings. 🐣 The game files flutter in, feathers ruffled, and take their sweet time settling down (this is just how pygbag functions)
 - *Subsequent Flaps* (Subsequent loads): Now, here’s where the magic happens!
-Once you’ve flapped your way through that initial loading, our game becomes faster than a caffeinated hummingbird. 🚀
+Once you’ve flapped your way through that initial loading, our game becomes faster than a caffeinated hummingbird.
+It gets up and awake in a giffy should you visit the bird-nest(I mean the game site here) again!🚀

 ## Table of Contents